 Season two’s production title is reportedly “Mysterious Monsters.”

-Now, The Witcher season three has been added to the Writers Guild of America database.
-Production on the third season will apparently take place sometime next year, barring pandemic-related scheduling shifts.
+Production on the third season will reportedly take place sometime in 2022, barring pandemic-related scheduling shifts.